T. O. S. Benson: Post-independence

 Later General Ironsi allowed improvements in the prisoners' detention conditions.
 They were released on 2 August 1966, four days after the second military coup.

 As a lawyer, Benson became a Senior Advocate of Nigeria (SAN).

 He became a prominent Yoruba chief; although a native of Ikorodu, he held the chieftaincy title of the Baba Oba of Lagos.

 In a 1990 interview Benson spoke in favour of leadership by rotation for the State Council of Traditional Rulers and Chiefs.

-T.O.S.
-Benson died on 13 February 2008 at the age of 90 at his home in Ikoyi, Lagos.
+T. O. S. Benson died on 13 February 2008, aged 90, at his home in Ikoyi, Lagos.